mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/README.md

 ## Contents

-This is just a table of contents for reference, there is no specific read order
+This is just a table of contents for reference, in no specific order

 * [Priority](./contents/Priority.md)
 * [Spell Speeds and Effect Types](./contents/Spell%20Speeds%20and%20Effect%20Types.md)